GSA/ficam-access/pages/pacs_procure.md

 getting budgetary pricing for software and hardware for APL items.
 ###GSA Advantage
 Here's how to use GSAAdvantage.com to obtain pricing for software and hardware.
-Click Shop by Category
+Click _Shop by Category_.
-On the Services column, select Security and Law Enforcement Under Categories, select the link to Security Systems Integration and Design Systems
+On the _Services_ column, select _Security and Law Enforcement_.
+Under _Categories_, select the link to _Security Systems Integration and Design Systems_.
 Search for the part number of the component found on the APL configuration form.
 Either the product won't be found, or one or more System Integrators will offer the product.